meanpenguin/RTIMULib/Linux/README.md

 	i2c-bcm2708
 	i2c-dev

-Then, comment out the following line in /etc/modprobe.d/raspi-blacklist.conf:
+If present, comment out the following line in /etc/modprobe.d/raspi-blacklist.conf:

 	# blacklist i2c-bcm2708

+Also start

+    # sudo raspi-config

+Then Advanced Options, enable Device Tree, Enable SPI, Enable I2C.
+If you use Serial interface for any application you want to disable Serial (shell and kernel messages over serial)

 Restart the Raspberry Pi and /dev/i2c-0 and /dev/i2c-1 should appear.
 It’s also useful to install the I2C tools: